-However, the French again proved to be the innovators when, in 1770, they introduced the basal locking ring.
+However, the French again proved to be the innovators when, ca. 1768, they introduced the basal locking ring.
 The basal locking ring was simple and had no breakable parts.
 As its name suggests, a ring was placed around the base of the socket to positively secure the bayonet around the mounting stud.
-The Swedish m/1815 bayonet pictured at lower right is an example of the basal locking ring.
+The socket and locking ring of the Bavarian socket bayonet pictured below is copied from the French M1771 socket bayonet.

 © Ralph E. Cobb 2009 All Rights Reserved